Practical Quantum Computing: solving the wave equation using a quantum approach: Oracle construction

 \end{proof}

-\begin{note} Following Claim \ref{claim:subtractor-from-adder} we will restrict the study to implementing an adder.
+\begin{note} Following Claim~\cref{claim:subtractor-from-adder} we will restrict the study to implementing an adder.
 Implementing a subtractor is trivial and cheap in term of additional quantum gates used once an adder is available. \end{note}

 \begin{definition}{\textit{Generation-time value}} A generation-time value is a value that is known by the programmer when generating the quantum circuit.
 Knowing a value at generation-time may allow to optimise even further the generated quantum circuit.
-The closest analog in classical programming would be C-like macros. \end{definition}
+The closest analog in classical programming would be C-like macros or recent C++ constexpr expressions. \end{definition}

-The easiest solution to overcome the problem caused by the non-compatible input formats is to encode the quantity known at generation-time into ancillary qubits and then use the regular adder algorithms to add to a quantum register the value encoded in a second quantum register.
-Even if this solution is trivial to implement, it has the huge downside of requiring \bigO{\log n} additional ancillary qubits to temporarily store the generation-time value.
+The easiest solution to overcome the problem caused by the non-compatible input formats between our problem (with a generation-time value) and the existing adders (with two values encoded on quantum registers) is to encode the quantity known at generation-time into ancillary qubits and then use the regular adder algorithms to add to a quantum register the value encoded in a second quantum register.
+Even if this solution is trivial to implement, it has the huge downside of requiring \bigO{\log_2 b} additional ancillary qubits to temporarily store the generation-time value $b$.

 Another answer to the problem would be to adapt a quantum adder originally devised to add two quantum registers to a quantum adder capable of adding a constant value to a quantum register.
-Several adders \cite{1712.02630v1,quant-ph0410184v1,quant-ph0008033v1} have been studied to check if they can be modified to allow a generation-time input, i.e. if it possible to remove completely the quantum register storing the right-hand-side (or left-hand-side) of the addition.
+Several adders~\cite{1712.02630v1,quant-ph0410184v1,quant-ph0008033v1} have been studied to check if they can be modified to allow a generation-time input, i.e.\ if it possible to remove completely the quantum register storing the right-hand-side (or left-hand-side) of the addition.

-The task of removing the quantum register storing one of the operands appears to be challenging for adders based on classical arithmetic like \cite{quant-ph0410184v1,1712.02630v1} but trivial for Draper's quantum adder introduced in \cite{quant-ph0008033v1}.
+The task of removing the quantum register storing one of the operands appears to be challenging for adders based on classical arithmetic like~\cite{quant-ph0410184v1,1712.02630v1} but trivial for Draper's quantum adder introduced in~\cite{quant-ph0008033v1}.

 \begin{claim} Draper's quantum adder can be adapted into an efficient adder that takes as right-hand side input a unsigned ``generation-time'' integer value and add this value to a sufficiently large quantum register encoding another unsigned integer. \end{claim} \begin{proof}